Methylenediphenyl Diisocyanate and Diamine (MDI/MDA) substances - information sheet

 Key health and ecological effects (hazard)

-• On the basis of available information and international classifications, the critical effects used for characterizing the risk to human health from exposure to MDIs were carcinogenicity (potential to cause cancer), respiratory effects including respiratory sensitization as well as dermal sensitization.
+• On the basis of available information and international classifications, the critical effects used for characterizing the risk to human health from exposure to MDIs were carcinogenicity (potential ability to cause cancer), respiratory effects including respiratory sensitization, and dermal sensitization.
 Sensitization can result in breathing problems or effects on the skin.

 • For the ecological assessment, aquatic studies suggest that both 4,4'-MDI and pMDI have low toxicity to aquatic species.
 MDIs also have low toxicity to the tested soil invertebrate species and plants.